Plexlogic/developer/docs/webhooks.md

 The endpoint receiving webhook events must be HTTPS.

 Webhooks are protected by hash signatures.
-Each subscription has a secret token and each event includes a header `plexus-webhook-signature`, which is a HMAC hex digest of the payload calculated with the secret token using SHA512.
+Each subscription has a secret token, and each event includes a header `plexus-webhook-signature` - an HMAC hex digest of the payload calculated with the secret token using SHA512.

-You should always verify the webhook event payload using this signature, this ensures that the message is sent by Plexus Gateway and the payload is not tempered.
-You might also want to check the event `createdAt` to prevent replay attack.
+Please remember to verify the webhook event payload using this signature.
+This ensures that the message is sent by Plexus Gateway and the payload is not tempered.
+You might also want to check the event `createdAt` to prevent replay attacks.

 Example Python code verifying the payload: